Time-of-use rate plans for your business

 Where can I compare rate plans and can I switch to a different rate plan?

 You can change to any other time-of-use rate plan up to once a year.
-If you have not yet transitioned, you can also elect to switch to a time-of-use or Peak Day Pricing rate plan now.
-To compare available rate options and view your energy usage, log in to your PG&E online account.
+Commercial customers can choose to enroll in one of the TOU rate plans early; beginning in November 2020.
+Agriculture customers will be able to choose in one of the TOU rate plans early; anticipated March 2020.
+To compare available rate options and select a different rate plan, log in to your PG&E online account.

 Who do I contact if I have a question about my bill?